 The word “référencement” is so different from what you call SEM, SEO (Search Engine Optimisation) or SEA (Search Engine Advertising) or direct translations of those words into other languages that it may be useful to explain the origins of it.
 Watch out, though, the word may be trademarked by Jean-Pierre or Sylvain.

 To understand the origin of the word we need to rewind to offline and look at retail marketing.
 Back to supermarkets and the retail systems which are of course part of a grand French tradition.
-In the retail economy the producer of goods will sell products to the retail chain and will dispute it’s positioning in the supermarket aisle.
-You actually don’t want to be at the top, rather in the middle to where the shoppers eye will be naturally oriented.
+In the retail economy, the producer of goods will sell products to the retail chain and will dispute its positioning in the supermarket aisle.
+You actually do not want to be at the top, rather in the middle to where the shoppers eye will be naturally oriented.
 In order to be in the category, the producer will need to be “referenced” with the retailer.
 Now transposed to the world of search engines, in order for the content producer to dispute his position in the search results he first needs to be “referenced” in the index.
 Hence the word “référencement” and the awkward translations into “search engine referencing” that you would sometimes run into.

 With such a simple explanation and easily understable concept the term became versy strong at least in early years of Search Marketing.
 But then Paid Search came along and made it all impossible to communicate.
 Paid Search is “référencement payant” (19 chars) and SEO is “référencement naturel” (20 chars) or “référencement organique” (22 chars).
 Try fitting that into the menues of your website or write it in an sms!